IBM-Swift/Pipes/README.md

 # Pipes

-Provides basic piping operators that allow programs to be represented using a more dataflow oriented programming style.
+Provides basic piping operators that allow programs to be represented using dataflow oriented programming style.

 ## Usage